nytimes/library/.github/ISSUE_TEMPLATE/question.md

 You can also submit questions to our Google group: https://groups.google.com/g/nyt-library-community

-We also answer questions in the #project-library channel of the News Nerdery slack: http://newsnerdery.slack.com/ -->
+We also answer questions in the #proj-library channel of the News Nerdery slack: http://newsnerdery.slack.com/ -->

 ### What I am trying to do